fchurca/7552-appserver/README.md

 ```
 appserver$ python setup.py sdist
 ```
 This should generate a redistributable archive file under a newly created dist directory.

+## Installing and Executing Redistributable Package
 To install the package, execute
 ```
+$ pip install gunicorn
-$ pip install <path to generated archive file>
+$ pip install <path to archive file>
 ```
 Application server can then be executed using gunicorn:
 ```